expo/router/docs/routes.md

 Similar to dynamic routes, but the slug matches any number of path components in a route.
 For example, `/blog/post/[...id]` is a deep dynamic route.
 The variable part (`[...id]`) is called a "slug".
 The slug is the part of the URL that is dynamic.
 The slug is defined by the file name.
 For example, `/blog/post/bacon/cheese` is defined by the file `/blog/post/[...id].tsx`.

-- `[...ids].js` will match `/blog/1/2/3` and provide the query `{ ids: [1, 2, 3] }`.
+`[...ids].js` will match `/blog/1/2/3` and provide the query `{ ids: [1, 2, 3] }`.

 <details>
   <summary>Interoperability</summary>

 This convention is functionally analogous to the 'optional catch-all dynamic routes' (`[[...id]].js`) feature from Next.js but the syntax is different.
 Unlike Next.js which has a separate syntax for matching everything except index, Expo uses the same syntax for both.
-If you want to match everything except index, you can implement an `index.js` file that has custom handling.
+If you want to match everything except index, you can add an `index.js` file that has custom handling or you could intercept the path and treat it differently.
 We also reserve the term **catch** for error handling.

+The convention is also similar to splats in Remix.

 </details>

 ## App directory

-All routes are defined in the `app/` directory.
 The `app/` directory is a special directory that is used to define routes.
-The `app/` directory is a sibling to the `node_modules/` directory.
+The `app/` directory must be at the project root, as a sibling to the `node_modules/` directory.
+This could be customizable in the future, but that's not a priority as of now.

 <details>
   <summary>Interoperability</summary>